vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/27_gamedev_modern_cpp.md

 </center>

-Thankfully, I have faced enough hardships in my life so that this kind of bullshit doesn't phase me anymore.
-However, imagine a young developer's idol getting this kind of response to one of their experiments they were eager to share: that would be soul crushing.
+Thankfully, I have faced enough hardships in my life so that this kind of bullshit doesn't phase me (much) anymore.
+However, imagine a young developer getting this kind of response from one of their idols, to one of their experiments they were eager to share: that would be soul-crushing.

-Even if the author of that tweet was (very generously) generalizing, those kind of generalization are what's hurting our community and industry.
-Somebody experimenting on their personal project and sharing some thoughts to a specific subset of the C++ community isn't.
+Even if the author of that tweet was generalizing, those kinds of generalization are  hurting our community and industry.
+Somebody experimenting on their personal project and sharing some thoughts to a specific subset of the C++ community isn't hurting anyone.

-I could show many absurd and tasteless tweets I received, but that's not the point of this post.
+I could show many absurd and tasteless tweets I was sent, but that's not the point of this post.
 I want to discuss misconceptions regarding Modern C++ in the game development industry.